sbtrn-devil/crtk/docs/api.md

 ## 'Awaitable': _interface_

-`'Awaitable'` interface represents an operation with a deferred result and provides interface for interested consumer(s) to access it when ready.
-Conceptual difference from a Promise is that `'Awaitable'` represents an already running operation, there can be multiple consumers to its result, and they can be subscribed at any moment - including when the operation has completed.
+`'Awaitable'` interface represents an operation with a deferred result and provides interface for interested consumer(s) to access the result when ready.
+Conceptual difference from a Promise is that `'Awaitable'` represents an already running operation, there can be multiple consumers to its result, and they can be subscribed at any moment - including after the operation has completed.

-An object compliant with `'Awaitable'` interface must provides the following fields and meet following requirements:
+An object compliant with `'Awaitable'` interface must provide the following fields and meet the following requirements:

 ### .await(callback): _method_